 Organised by Cartographic Society of Finland and Chartarum Amici

-Sponsored by National Land Survey of Finland, City of Helsinki and John Nurminen Foundation
+Sponsored by National Land Survey of Finland, City of Helsinki, John Nurminen Foundation and The Federation of Finnish Learned Societies

 WELCOME